 Week 1 .
 Introduction to Course

-This session will introduce students the course, and how it will be run.
+This week will introduce students the course, and how it will be run.
 It will also introduce students to the concept of economic valuation, and why it is important for them to learn about it.

 Week 2.
 Market valuation of environmental resources